 How do I arrange to take a tour?
 Are there specific times?

 Just call the Eugene Mission’s phone number: 541-344-3251 during office hours, 8 a.m. to 4 p.m., to set up a tour.
 At this time there are no set days or hours for tours.
-You can also fill out our contact us form and someone will be in touch with you!
+You can also fill out our tour signup form and someone will be in touch with you!

 What kind of items can I donate?

 We gladly accept clothing, food and household items.
 These donations support current guests as well as men and women who are moving out of the mission and into their own home.
 We ask that donations be in good, useable condition.
 We also take new toys and stuffed animals for our children guests.
 Every bed is covered by a cheery quilt, so we always welcome twin-sized quilts and sheets.

 Where do I physically go to donate, and what are the hours?

 Just come to the front office at 1542 First Avenue in Eugene (on West Sixth Avenue, a couple of blocks past Gray’s, turn north on Blair Boulevard, continue to First Avenue and turn left to mission).
 Look for signs to the donations area.
 We can take donations up until 7:00 p.m. each night.

 How are you funded?